IntersectMBO/lsm-tree/doc/final-report/final-report.md

 These constraints leave room for concurrent and parallel execution, because they allow overlapped execution of multiple batches in a pipelined way.
 The reason why such an execution is possible is somewhat subtle though.
+We provide a high level summary here.
+For a full formal treatment see our previous work [@utxo-db-api, Sections 7, 7.5].

 The updates have to be executed serially, but the lookups can be executed out of order, provided the results we ultimately report for the lookups are correct.
 The trick is to perform the lookups using an older value of the database and then adjust their results using the updates from the later batches.
 This allows starting the lookups earlier and thus having multiple lookups not only overlapping with each other but also with updates.

 As an illustration, the following figure depicts such pipelined execution and its dataflow for the case of four concurrent pipeline stages, achieved using two cores with two threads running on each.
+The bars represent threads doing work over time.
+The blue portions of the bars represents threads doing CPU work, while the green portions represents threads waiting on I/O to complete.
+The key observation from this diagram is that multiple cores can be submitting and waiting on I/O concurrently in a staggered way.
+One can also observe that there is the opportunity on a single core to overlap CPU work with waiting on I/O to complete.
+Note however that this diagram is theoretical: it shows the opportunity for concurrency given the data flows and plausible timings.
+It does not show actual relative timings.

 ![Concurrency in the pipelined benchmark mode](pipelining.pdf)